duncanmacintyre/freefall/README.md

 To use these functions, download the file `freefall.py` and put it in the directory you're working in.
 Then, use `import freefall` to import the functions.

 You must have the `numpy`, `pandas`, and `matplotlib` modules installed to use these functions.
 If you've done any data processing work in Python before, chances are you already have them.
-If not, I recommend installing these modules by way of the [Anaconda distribution](https://www.anaconda.com).
+If not, I recommend installing these by way of the [Anaconda distribution](https://www.anaconda.com).

 Additionally, if you want to use visualization functionality, you need to have the `vpython` module installed.
 More information can be found [on their website](https://vpython.org).
 (If you don't want visualization, you don't need `vpython`.)

 If you want to get up and running quickly, I recommend checking out the example code included.

-Alternatively, the functions are relatively straightforward –you may find it useful to treat them as example code themselves and develop your own scripts based on them.
+Alternatively, the functions are relatively straightforward – you may find it useful to treat them as example code themselves and develop your own scripts based on them.

 ## Example code